|

 Center (back):

-Cuban Marimbula by Dan Yeager, David Bellinger electric
+Cuban marimbula by Dan Yeager, David Bellinger

-ilimba (on top, Tanzania).
+electric ilimba (on top, Tanzania).

 In front of marimbula

-from left to right: sanza, kondi by Rich Goodhart
+from left to right: sanza, kondi by Rich

-from Uganda, matepe from Zimbabwe by Chaka Chawasarira.
+budongo from Uganda, matepe from Zimbabwe

 N. Scott Robinson's

-Electric Array Mbira by Bill Wesley & Patrick Hadley
+Electric Array Mbira by Bill Wesley & Patrick

 KM: Tell us a bit more about your